About Myopia Control

 - Multifocal eyeglasses

-Each method offers benefits to those suffering from myopia, so when you turn to the Institute for Control of Eye Myopia, our doctors will determine the best treatment for you or your child based on individual needs.
+Each method offers different benefits to those suffering from myopia.
+Our experienced doctors will determine the best treatment for you or your child based on individual needs.

 As scientists continue to research new treatments, it is up to optometrists to continue to treat myopic patients, helping them to manage their eyesight.
 At the Institute for Control of Eye Myopia, we recognize the rapid growth of myopia as a danger, and continue to do what we can to help children and adults suffering from the symptoms to treat and control their myopia.